blnaxblachbl/next-itkitchen-client/README.md

 ## Usage

-To use this template within your project, add `--example https://github.com/blnaxblachbl/next-itkitchen-client` when creating a new app.
+To use this template within your project, add `--example https://github.com/blnaxblachbl/next-itkitchen-client [YOUR_APP_NAME]` when creating a new app.

 For example: